 - Hot steam kills 95 percent of germs.

-- Nightlight does not turn off.
+- The nightlight does not turn off.

 - You’ll need to clean it occasionally.

-- Incredible silent and great for bedtime.
+- Incredibly silent and great for bedtime.

 6. Crane USA Ultrasonic Cool Mist Humidifier